thegworld/gtx-browser/docs/infra/glossary.md

 ## Misc

 * __CAS__: Content Addresses Storage, a service for storing binary blobs.
-Used on Chromium's infra to store and transfer test inputs from the builder that compiles the tests to the Swarming bots that run them.
+Used on GTx Browser's infra to store and transfer test inputs from the builder that compiles the tests to the Swarming bots that run them.
 May also be referred to by its predecessor's name: "isolate".
 * __Gerrit__: The code-review tool for changes to Google-hosted Git